ropensci/qualR/paper.md

 # State of Need
 Air quality networks provide air pollutant concentration for a given time and space.
 This information is used to monitor the state of the atmosphere and to verify air quality models [@Seinfeld2016].
-According to [@Riojas-Rodriguez2016], Brazil has two of the most extensive air quality networks in South America.
+Brazil has two of the most extensive air quality networks in South America [@Riojas-Rodriguez2016].
-One is located in the State of São Paulo with more than 50 air quality stations (AQS) that also monitors the Metropolitan Area of São Paulo, the largest megacity of South America.
+The first network is located in the State of São Paulo.
+It has more than 50 air quality stations (AQS) that also monitors the Metropolitan Area of São Paulo, the largest megacity of South America.
 The second air quality network is located in the State of Rio de Janeiro.
 Currently, the city of Rio de Janeiro is monitored by a network of eight AQS.

-[The São Paulo Environmental Agency (CETESB)](https://cetesb.sp.gov.br/ar/) manages the state air quality network and distributes the information through [QUALAR System](https://qualar.cetesb.sp.gov.br/qualar/home.do).
+[The São Paulo Environmental Agency (CETESB)](https://cetesb.sp.gov.br/ar/) manages the state air quality network and distributes the information through the [QUALAR System](https://qualar.cetesb.sp.gov.br/qualar/home.do).
-To use QUALAR, you first need to create an [account](https://seguranca.cetesb.sp.gov.br/Home/CadastrarUsuario) before starting to manually download the measurements.
+To use QUALAR, you first need to create an [account](https://seguranca.cetesb.sp.gov.br/Home/CadastrarUsuario) to be able to manually download the measurements.
 QUALAR allows downloading one parameter for one AQS in the simple query option, or at least three parameters for one AQS in the advanced query option.
 The download is limited to one year of data for each query.
 The original QUALAR data is a comma-separated values file (CSV) that requires pre-processing.
-For example, the user needs to complete the missing dates (i.e. missing hours due to equipment calibration or malfunction), to change the decimal separator, and to change the date format to perform temporal analysis.
+Typical pre-preocessing tasks include: completing missing dates (i.e. missing hours due to equipment calibration or malfunction), changing the decimal separator, and changing the date format to perform temporal analysis.
-On the other hand, the city of Rio de Janeiro, through the [Monitor Ar Program](https://www.rio.rj.gov.br/web/smac/monitorar-rio1), offers the measurements through [data.rio API](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar).
+Regarding the city of Rio de Janeiro, the [Monitor Ar Program](https://www.rio.rj.gov.br/web/smac/monitorar-rio1), offers the measurements through the [data.rio API](https://www.data.rio/datasets/dados-hor%C3%A1rios-do-monitoramento-da-qualidade-do-ar-monitorar).
-It is not so friendly to new users, and the information also needs the same pre-processing.
+It is not so user-friendly,
+and the information also needs the pre-processing.

-The data from CETESB and Monitor Ar program was used in environmental research together with additional data from observational campaigns [@Andrade2017], in model evaluation [@Gavidia-Calderon2018], and in pollutant exposure studies [@Dantas2020].
+The data from CETESB and Monitor Ar program is used in environmental research [@Andrade2017], in model evaluation [@Gavidia-Calderon2018], and in pollutant exposure studies [@Dantas2020].
-Because around 80 % of the time in data analysis is spent in data preparation [@Dasu2003], and because the use of R is increasing,
+Given that 80 % of the time in data analysis is spent in data preparation [@Dasu2003], We create `qualR` to accelerate it.
-We decided to create `qualR` to produce high-quality data ready for analysis.
+`qualR` is an R package for producing high-quality data ready for analysis.

-`qualR` allows the user to download multiple parameters and multiple years for one AQS, and by using R loops, it can easily download many AQS.
+`qualR` allows the user to download of multiple parameters and multiple years per AQS, and by using R loops, it can easily download many AQS.
-It is built in R [@RCoreTeam2020] and uses the XML [@XML], httr [@httr], and jsonlite [@Ooms]  packages.
+It is built in R [@RCoreTeam2020], using the XML [@XML], httr [@httr], and jsonlite [@Ooms]  packages.
 `qualR` handles missing date hours by assigning `NA` values, ensuring a complete dataset.
 All `qualR` functions return data frames with a `date` column in `POSIXct` type.
 This ensures compatibility with robust air pollution analysis packages like `openair` [@Carslaw2012].
-The `qualR` functions allow exporting the data in a CSV file if the user prefers other software to analyze the data.
+The `qualR` functions allow exporting the data in a CSV file for compatibility with other software tools.
-The `qualR` package will improve research by allowing easy and fast high-quality datasets, easy exploratory data analysis, and code reproducibility.
+The `qualR` package improves research by producing high-quality datasets easily, enabling exploratory data analysis, and fostering reproducibility.

 # Functions and datasets